 Multiplication Test Timers

-In the downloads files section, you can find a set of multiplication practice sheets for helping your students master basic multiplication facts from the 2's through the 9's.
+On the Download Files page, you can find a set of multiplication practice sheets for helping your students master basic multiplication facts from the 2's through the 9's.

 Each sheet is double-sided.
 Students complete the "Products" side on one day and the "Factor" side the next.
 Before taking either test, though, the paper is folded back so that only that day's test is showing.
 That's because the test has been designed to be self-correcting.
 For example, the missing product for problem #1 on the left side can be found in problem #1 on the right side.